Opentrons/opentrons/api/docs/v2/parameters/use_case_cherrypicking.rst

 With all the information gathered and stored in variables, all that's left is to pass that information as the arguments of ``transfer()``.
 With our example file, this will execute three transfers.
 By using a different CSV at run time, this code could complete up to 96 transfers (at which point it would run out of both tips and destination wells).

-For more complex transfer behavior — such as setting location within the well — you could extend the CSV format and the associated code to work with additional data.
+For more complex transfer behavior — such as adjusting location within the well — you could extend the CSV format and the associated code to work with additional data.
 And check out the `verified cherrypicking protocol <https://library.opentrons.com/p/flex-custom-parameters-cherrypicking>`_ in the Opentrons Protocol Library for further automation based on CSV data, including loading different types of plates, automatically loading tip racks, and more.